Beans-BV/merchant_sdk_dart/README.md

 # Examples

 We've provided examples to help you understand what you as a business can do with the Beans Merchant SDK.

+## Checkout

+We've added an example that showcases a simple checkout flow for a fictional e-commerce platform.
+This shows you how easy it is to generate a payment request for something like a checkout.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_dart/blob/main/example/lib/checkout.dart).

 ## Deposit